 Simply placing products on the counter isn’t enough to guarantee a sale.
 Sparking an impulse buy requires a thoughtful strategy that combines the right product with the right presentation.
 The key is to make the decision to buy feel effortless.
 This starts with selecting small, high-impulse items that don’t require much thought, like snacks, accessories, or travel-sized versions of popular products.
 From there, the design of your display plays a critical role.
 It needs to be eye-catching enough to cut through the visual noise of the checkout area, clearly communicate value, and make the products physically easy to grab.

-Choose the Right Countertop Display for Your Store
+Finding the Perfect Countertop Display for Your Brand

 Once you’ve decided to use countertop displays, the next step is choosing the right design.
 The material and structure of your display are just as important as the products you put inside.
 The right choice will complement your products, align with your brand’s aesthetic, and fit seamlessly into your store's environment.
 Think about the message you want to send.
 Are your products luxurious and high-end?
 Or are they fun, modern, and accessible?